Real progress

 Real Progress was a strapline, brand and theme of the Green Party of England and Wales in the 2004 European Parliament election and the 2005 UK general election.
 It was the subject of a Guardian editorial simply entitled "Real progress".

 Origins

-It was conceived by the Publications Co-ordinator on the Green Party of England and Wales#Executive 25-year-old Matt Wootton in late Summer 2003.
+The slogan was conceived by the Publications Co-ordinator on the Green Party Executive, 25-year-old Matt Wootton in late Summer 2003.
 It was first used in a leaflet at the Green Party's Autumn Conference in Lancaster in 2003.
 The Real Progress phrase was based on a theme initiated by External Communications Co-ordinator 2000–2004 Dr Spencer Fitz-Gibbon.
 By the end of the year Wootton had employed graphic designer Jim Killock to unify the words Green Party and Real Progress in a single "badge" and the "lozenge" was born, inspired as a homage to the European Green Party's "rhomb" which Wootton and Killock considered clunky (see Wootton's homepage).